Skip Navigation

 Do not drain a pool into a septic tank, which can quickly overfill.

-Interested in ditching your pool and replacing it with water smart landscaping?
+Are you interested in ditching your pool and replacing it with Water Smart Landscaping?
 If your pool is currently in good working order, you may qualify for the Southern Nevada Water Authority's Water Smart Landscapes Rebate.

 Municipal pool contacts